 Functional Area 4: Secretary Scully reported that Objective 4.1 and 4.2 have been completed.
-With respect to Objectives 4.3 and 4.4, the Ad Hoc Committee continues to work on the objectives.
+With respect to Objectives 4.3, and 4.4, the Ad Hoc Committee continues to work on the objectives that this Objective has been updated and clarified for -2022.